Hodgkin lymphoma - children

 - The National Children’s Cancer Society --

 Hodgkin lymphoma is curable in most cases.
-Even if this form of cancer returns, chances of a cure are good.
+Even if this form of cancer returns, there is still a moderate chance of a cure.

 Your child will need to have regular exams and imaging tests for years after treatment.
 This will help the provider check for signs of the cancer returning and for any long-term treatment effects.